Ideology: Freedom vs. Equality in the French Revolution

-Make sure that you are clear on the difference between liberal government and socialist government.
+Be clear on the difference between liberal ideology and socialist ideology.
 Liberals emphasize freedom.
 They believe that a just society protects the individualís rights.
 Socialists emphasize equality.
 They believe that eliminating poverty is more important than protecting individual rights.

 The Liberal Revolution:

 Why did the liberal government collapse?
-What needs to happen in situations like that to prevent the disintegration of liberal government?
-Why did Rousseauís ideas fail (even though the Radical phase had some amazing accomplishments?
+What needs to happen in situations like the emergency of 1792 to prevent the disintegration of liberal government?
+Why did Rousseauís ideas fail (even though the Radical phase produced some amazing accomplishments?
 What is the best solution?

 The Radical Revolution:

-During this time of emergency, the radical leaders of the Convention mobilized the general will of the people to save the Revolution from civil war and invasion.
-In doing so, the radicals successfully mobilized the power of all classes, including the workers and the peasants.
+During the emergency of summer 1792, the radical leaders of the Convention mobilized the general will of the people to save the Revolution from civil war and invasion.
+In doing so, the radicals successfully mobilized the power of all classes, including the bourgeoisie, the workers, and the peasants.
 They effectively established the sovereignty of the government in a way that neither Louis XVI or the liberals had been able to accomplish.
 They stabilized the economy and turned its power to the creation of a massive army.
 This army was inspired by the belief that they possessed the force of social justice, and this motivation made them an effective fighting force.
 Unfortunately, to accomplish this goal, the radicals used terror indiscriminately.
 They wound up lopping off the heads of thousands.